Right Arrow

 Phase 1: Foundation and stabilization

 Successful video AI implementation begins with mapping existing processes and establishing baseline metrics.
-Organizations must first stabilize production processes and eliminate basic failures through structured resolution of breakdowns targeting root causes.
+Organizations must first stabilize production processes and address basic failures through structured resolution of breakdowns targeting root causes.

 • Map loss codes to ensure MES systems log setup, minor stops, and waiting time under distinct codes